Seesaw-7/stuff/README.md

 - convert int to str to manipulate each digit in parallel `n = sum([int(x) ** 2 for x in str(n)])`

+- can be solved with fast and slow pionter

 ## Intervals

 ### 56 Merge Intervals